spacetelescope/imexam/docs/imexam/current_capability.rst

           'user_array': None}}

 **grab**\ ():
-    Take a snapshop of the image view
+    Take a snapshot of the image view

 **grid**\ (on=True, param=False):